bparanj/Essential-TDD/book/RubyPlus/basic_ruby_for_rails/notes.markdown

 p t.hello

-class Test
-  include A
-  include B
-end

-3. How does Test::Unit Framework execute all the tests automatically?
+8. How does Test::Unit Framework execute all the tests automatically?
-4. What is closure?
+9. What is closure?
 Can you give an example?

 # Introspection